projectblacklight/blacklight/README.md

 ## Dependencies

-* ruby v1.9.3 or higher
+* ruby v2.0 or higher
 * git
 * access to a command prompt on the machine to install

-In addition, you must have the Bundler and Rails 4.0 gems installed.
+In addition, you must have the Bundler and Rails 4.1 (or greater) gems installed.
 Other gem dependencies are defined in the blacklight.gemspec file and will be automatically loaded by Bundler.

 ## Configuring Apache Solr
 You'll also want some information about how Blacklight expects [Apache Solr](http://lucene.apache.org/solr ) to run, which you can find in [README_SOLR](https://github.com/projectblacklight/blacklight/wiki/README_SOLR)